MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/deploy/known-issues.md

 Area: Azure Resource Manager template deployments

-Issue: When doing nested deployment from management group scope without having the “scope” property specified on "Microsoft.Resources/deployments", ARM defaults to tenant root and does a tenant scope deployment.
+Issue: When doing nested deployment from management group scope without having the "scope" property specified on "Microsoft.Resources/deployments", ARM defaults to tenant root and does a tenant scope deployment.

 Status: No fix as of yet.